jonny-wg2/jonny-wg2.github.io/README.md

 # Notes

-A telco core network with no constraints allowing MVNOs to focus on custom accusation.
+A telco core network with no constraints allowing MVNOs to focus on customer accusation.
 ## Problem
 - constrained to the MNO
 - slow time to market